edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/form/forms.md

 ### Multiple forms on a page

-Whenever possible, default to including one form per page.
+Whenever possible, default to including 1 form per page.
 Placing multiple forms on the same page may cause unnecessary confusion.

 If multiple forms live on the same page, multiple submit buttons will, too.
 If both actions use the same button text, users accessing the page via screen reader won’t be able to distinguish between them.
 In this instance, descriptive button text is crucial to support successful form completion and submission for all users.